-Doctors without Jobs believes that every U.S. citizen medical school graduate who graduated in good standing should be allowed to practice medicine if that remains the doctor’s choice – and certainly in an era of a physician shortage.
+Our position is that every U.S. citizen physician who graduated in good standing should be allowed to practice medicine if that remains the doctor’s choice – and certainly in a time of a doctor shortage!